dave-forbes/dj-app/README.md

 - Create user accounts/authentication.
 - Create a system to record a mix and save to database.
 - Add a 'cue' button to hear/mix next track without it recording to the mix.
 - Add feature to share mixes and/or comment on other users mixes.

+## Run locally

+- Clone repo
+- npm install
+- npm run start